The EU AI Act for local authorities: what must you already have in place?

 Who supervises, which rights do citizens get

 In Belgium and the Netherlands, supervision is being organised through national and sectoral authorities.
 For local governments, privacy supervision, sectoral supervision and market surveillance will overlap in practice.
 In Belgium, the list of fundamental rights authorities under Article 77 has now been published, and it concerns several designated bodies.
 FPS Economy acts as the official publication and coordination point, not as the sole regulator.
 The broader supervisory structure (market surveillance, national competent authorities) is being further filled in.
 In the Netherlands, the supervisory structure is still being finalised through national implementation legislation.
+We track what changes around the AI Act every working day in the EU AI Act Monitor.

 For citizens, Article 86 can create a right to a clear and meaningful explanation where a decision is taken on the basis of output from an Annex III high-risk AI system, and that decision has legal or similarly significant adverse effects.
 This does not apply to every AI-supported administrative step.
 In addition, for high-risk AI, local authorities must arrange human oversight and keep their existing objection and appeal procedures in order.
 Complaints are inevitable.